spruceid/kepler/ARCHITECTURE.md

 The Orbit Manifest can live:
 - A smart contract on a censorship-resistant blockchain (e.g,.
 Tezos, Ethereum, Solana, etc.)
 - A smart contract on a private blockchain (e.g., Fabric, Corda)
-- An updatable document with high availability, such as Ceramic documents or Textile instances.
+- An updatable document with high availability, such as Ceramic documents, Textile instances or KERI Transaction Event Logs.
 - Permissioned DHT-like with update capabilities such as ipfs-log or [DHT Mutable Items](http://bittorrent.org/beps/bep_0046.html).
 - A centralized storage provider: website, S3, GitHub pages.
 - Any of the options above but also encrypted.